smeed652/agent-os/instructions/core/spec-implementation-checklist.md

 - [ ] Identified any changes not in spec
 - [ ] If unauthorized changes found: Reverted them
 - [ ] Confirmed reversion with user
+- [ ] Presented audit results to user

 ### Testing
 - [ ] Updated existing tests to match spec changes
 - [ ] Created new tests only for new functionality specified in spec
 - [ ] Ensured all tests pass
 - [ ] Did not add tests for functionality not in spec
+- [ ] If test changes were significant: Presented test plan to user and got approval

+### User Confirmation
+- [ ] Presented final implementation to user
+- [ ] Showed what was implemented vs. what was in spec
+- [ ] Asked: "Does this implementation match your expectations?"
+- [ ] If user was satisfied: Completed implementation
+- [ ] If user wanted changes: Made adjustments and got re-approval

 ## Common Scope Creep Prevention